robgonnella/ardi/README.md

 # Arduino Hacking

-Ardi is a tool for compiling, uploading code, and watching logs for your usb conencted arduino board from command- line.
+Ardi is a tool for compiling, uploading code, and watching logs for your usb connected arduino board from command- line.
 This allows you to develop in an environment you feel comfortable in, without needing to use arduino's web or desktop IDEs.